-The NYSDOH will clearly communicate to all facilities or practices as to the allocation of vaccine (e.g. if a certain vaccine allocation is for the purpose of vaccinating individuals outside of the facility or practice) and will provide upon request vaccine appointment scheduling support through CDMS.
-You may utilize your own appointment scheduling system if you prefer.
+The NYSDOH will clearly communicate to all facilities or practices as to the allocation of vaccine (e.g. if a certain vaccine allocation is for the purpose of vaccinating individuals outside of the facility or practice).
 If you are unsure as to the intended priority population for any vaccine allocation, you should email the NYSDOH at COVID19Vaccine@health.ny.gov.
-All must ensure that those they are vaccinating are eligible to receive the vaccine as required by Executive Order 202.86.
+All providers must ensure that all individuals they are vaccinating are eligible to receive the vaccine as required by Executive Order 202.86 and this guidance.